-Schools using Google Apps for Education/Non-Profits can enable single sign-on (SSO) — part of the extra-cost Google Authentication module — so that their constituents with Google user accounts can use those credentials to sign into Veracross services (Axiom, Portals, etc.).
+Schools using Google Apps for Education/Non-Profits can enable single sign-on (SSO) — part of the extra-cost Google Authentication module — so that their constituents with Google user accounts can use those credentials to sign into almost all Veracross services (Axiom, Portals, etc.).
 Veracross never sees a user’s Google password at any point of the login process.

 End User Experience